 Prior to academic life, Matthew worked for 11 years as a professional spatial planner specialising in urban regeneration and sustainability.
 He returned to university in 1999 as Research Assistant on a UK Government funded project and completed a doctorate in Innovation and Sustainability.
-Following an appointment as Lecturer at Cranfield University in 2003, Matthew joined the Open University in 2009 and is now Professor of Innovation and leads the Future Urban Environments research team and Technology and Innovation Management qualification.
+Following an appointment as Lecturer at Cranfield University in 2003, Matthew joined the Open University in 2009 where he is now Professor of Innovation and leads the Future Urban Environments research team and Technology and Innovation Management qualification.

 Matthew's teaching interests are in innovation and urban development.
 He is Qualification Lead for Technology and Innovation Management and Presentation Team Chair of the post graduate module T849 Strategic Capabilities for Technological Innovation.
 He is also lead author of a new block concerned with cities and sustainability which will form part of the revised module U116 Environment: Journeys Through a Changing World.

 Matthew has strong international links with universities in Northern Europe.
 He has worked on complex system approaches to urban planning with Drs Ward Rauws and Terry van Dijk from Groningen University, The Netherlands.
 He has a strong relationship around teaching and research projects focused on product service systems in cities with Professor Tim McAloone, Danish Technical University, Denmark.